 4. Check outÌý

 Just over the road from BCU is ̽»¨Ö±²¥'s creative quarter -ÌýDigbeth.
-This flourishing area of ̽»¨Ö±²¥ boasts theÌý for quirky bars likeÌý - the UK's first zero waste café bar and taproom -Ìýas well as outdoor bars and some great up-and-coming restaurants.
+This flourishing area of ̽»¨Ö±²¥ boasts theÌý for quirky bars likeÌýÌý²¹²Ô»å Ìý -Ìýas well as outdoor bars and some great up-and-coming restaurants.
 But for a cost-free activity in this area,Ìýall you need to do is walk down the streets and check out the wealth of street art and graffiti on show, which is always changing and evolving.

 5. Take theÌý

-Lord of the Rings fan?
-Why not retrace Tolkien’s steps and discover the inspiration behind his writing with this great trail around the city and further afield?
+If you love Lord of the Rings,Ìýretrace Tolkien’s steps and discover the inspiration behind his writing with this great trail around the city and further afield.
 It covers Sarehole Mill, Moseley Bog, King’s Heath, Edgbaston Waterworks Tower and the Oratory.
-Find out more about his life on this and learn how his childhood memories around ̽»¨Ö±²¥ shaped his imagination to create Middle Earth in his ever-popular books.
+Find out more about his life on this ÌýLearn how his childhood in ̽»¨Ö±²¥Ìýinspired his imagination to create his fantasy epic.

 6. DiscoverÌý

-Just a 10-minute walk from ̽»¨Ö±²¥ City Centre is the Jewellery Quarter; home, strangely enough, to a myriad of jewellery shops, as well as a burgeoning independent scene.
-Great pubs, a variety of tasty restaurants, a pen museum and the Museum of the Jewellery Quarter make this an area of endless possibilities.
-Throughout the year they also run Open Studio events where you can get a glimpse into local artists’ and makers’ workspaces – why not find theÌý while you’re at it so you can admire our architecture?
+Just a 10-minute walk from ̽»¨Ö±²¥ City Centre is the Jewellery Quarter, home to a myriad of jewellery shops, as well as a bustling independent scene.
+Great pubs, a variety of tasty restaurants and museums make this an area of endless possibilities.
+Throughout the year, they also run Open Studio events where you can get a glimpse into local artists’ and makers’ workspaces – why not find theÌý while you’re at it so you can admire our architecture?
 If you've got ten minutes to spare, grab a coffee to go and head to St Paul’s Square, which makes the perfect spotÌýto watch the world (and many dogs) go by.

 7. ExploreÌýÌý²¹²Ô»åÌýÌý

 Midlands Arts Centre (MAC) houses a theatre space, cinema screen, and gallery areas.
-They often put on activities and events, but it’s even worth just having a wander through on your way to Cannon Hill Park. ̽»¨Ö±²¥â€™s most popular park is ideal for a picnic or cheeky game of Frisbee, but for the more adventurous there’s also boating, mini golf or tennis (which you can play for free!).
+They often put on activities and events, but it’s even worth just having a wander through on your way to Cannon Hill Park. ̽»¨Ö±²¥â€™s most popular park is ideal for a picnic or cheeky game of Frisbee, but for the more adventurous, there’s also boating, mini golf or tennis (which you can play for free!).
 If you’re making a full day of it in the area, you can pop next door to the Wildlife Conservation Park to see the red pandas, otters, lemurs and so much more.
-Whilst not free, per se, they do offer student discounts.
+While the Wildlife Park isn't free they do offer student discounts.

 8. Take in the sights atÌý

-You’ll still hear Brummies debating about the ‘new’ library – some people think they shouldn’t have knocked the old Brutalist library down, others think it’s an architectural triumph, and some just think it looks a bit like a wedding cake.
-Whatever you think about it, it’s undeniable that it’s a must-see in ̽»¨Ö±²¥, and there’s plenty to do and see for free there.
-From the Shakespeare Memorial Room to the ‘secret’ rooftop garden where you can get an awesome view of the city, this landmark doesn’t disappoint.
+You’ll still hear the people of ̽»¨Ö±²¥ debating about the ‘new’ library – some people think they shouldn’t have knocked the old Brutalist library down, others think it’s an architectural triumph, and some just think it looks a bit like a wedding cake.
+Whatever you think about it, it's a great free activity for discovering the city and its history.
+The interior architecture might surprise you.
+From the Shakespeare Memorial Room to the ‘secret’ rooftop garden where you can get an awesome view of the city, this is an often-overlooked gem.

 9.ÌýDiscover the city's history atÌý